ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 - [2] M. Zeier, J. Hoffmann, and M. Wollensack, "Metas.UncLib—a measurement uncertainty calculator for advanced problems," Metrologia, vol. 49, no. 6, pp. 809–815, nov 2012. [https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html](https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html)

+- [3] Z. Hatab, M. Gadringer, and W. Bosch, "Propagation of Measurement and Model Uncertainties through Multiline TRL Calibration," online: [https://arxiv.org/abs/2206.10209](https://arxiv.org/abs/2206.10209)

 ## About the license

-All written code in this repo is under the BSD-3-Clause license.
+Code in this repo is under the BSD-3-Clause license.
 However, to be able to actually use my code you need to install METAS UncLib package, which is under their own license [https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html](https://www.metas.ch/metas/en/home/fabe/hochfrequenz/unclib.html).

 Other packages as numpy, skrf, scipy and matplotlib are either under MIT or BSD-3.
 So nothing to be concerned there.